Arabic literature: Poetry

 After World War II, there was a largely unsuccessful movement by several poets to write poems in free verse (shi'r hurr).
-Iraqi poets Badr Shakir al-Sayyab and Nazik Al-Malaika (1923-2007) are considered to be the originators of free verse in Arabic poetry.
+Iraqi poets Badr Shakir al-Sayyab and Nazik Al-Malaika (1923–2007) are considered to be the originators of free verse in Arabic poetry.
 Most of these experiments were abandoned in favour of prose poetry, of which the first examples in modern Arabic literature are to be found in the writings of Francis Marrash, and of which two of the most influential proponents were Nazik al-Malaika and Iman Mersal.
 The development of modernist poetry also influenced poetry in Arabic.
 More recently, poets such as Adunis have pushed the boundaries of stylistic experimentation even further.

+An example of modern poetry in classical Arabic style with themes of Pan-Arabism is the work of Aziz Pasha Abaza.
+He came from Abaza family which produced notable Arabic literary figures including Ismail Pasha Abaza, Fekry Pasha Abaza, novelist Tharwat Abaza, Ismail Pasha Abaza and Desouky Pasha Abaza, among others.

 Poetry retains a very important status in the Arab world.
 Mahmoud Darwish was regarded as the Palestinian national poet, and his funeral was attended by thousands of mourners.
 Syrian poet Nizar Qabbani addressed less political themes, but was regarded as a cultural icon, and his poems provide the lyrics for many popular songs.